insogin/AppChatServer/README.md

 is saved, the picture of the user for example. it can create and save the unique id for
 each user, thus the user can be searched through this id.

+## Acknowledgement
+I would like to give special thanks to Dr. Andy Li, Dr. Kaikai Liu and Dr. Ze Yu (In alphabetical
+order).
+Specifically, Dr. Li inspired me  interesting of java & Android programming and
+also always tries to help me to form a good habit of learning and programming.
+Dr. Liu
+and Dr. Yu are always available and willing to give kind help with regarding to my problems
+in the process of my learning.

+## References